tableau/webdataconnector/docs3/wdc_create_custom_auth_connector.md

   }
 }
 ```
-* The `headers` contain the basic authorization token.
+* The `headers` contain the custom authorization token.

 ## Step 6: Configure how the data is presented